Do I need an LADBS Methane Test for my ADU?

 Add retrofit methane barrier coating on the existing concrete slab to mitigate the migration of methane gas or vapor intrusion.

 – Apply exception that will result in an exemption of mitigation requirements for the project.
-This exception will be applied towards the LADBS Methane Testing requirements.
+This exception is applicable towards the LADBS Methane Testing requirements.
 LADBS will enforce the Methane Mitigation Construction based on pouring a new slab or foundation for the project.
 If an existing slab on grade or footings is used, the code requirements will not require a Methane Test or implement the Methane Mitigation System.
 Any addition to a single-family dwelling or accessory dwelling unit addition will require a Methane Mitigation System for single-family dwellings, accessory dwellings, or commercial buildings.

 Do I need a Methane Test for an Addition to a Single-Family Dwelling?